zalo/zalo.github.io/_posts/2019-2-12-inverse-kinematics.md

 ### Hinges

-We can take the hinges into account by enforcing the hinge-axis after the CCD step:
+We can take the hinges into account by enforcing the hinge-axis after the CCD step
 ```
 foreach joint in joints {
   // Point the effector towards the goal (See Above)